 Adult Family Homes as provided for and defined in Ohio Revised Code Chapter 5119.70.

-Child Day Care: Child day care provided in-home for six or fewer children, provided the day care is accessory to the use of the dwelling as a residence, and further provided that such day care qualifies as a “Type B” family day care home” as defined in Ohio Revised Code Section 5104.01.
+Child Day Care: Child Day care provided in-home for six or fewer children, provided the day care is accessory to the use of the dwelling as a residence, and further provided that such day care qualifies as a “Type B” family day care home” as defined in Ohio Revised Code Section 5104.01.

 Common Access Driveway subdivision: Common Access Driveway Subdivision is a subdivision plat provided that it does not include more than three lots.
 In addition to the three lots, two lots contiguous to the CAD at the point of access to the public road by the Common Access Driveway (CAD) may, at the discretion of the Board of Zoning Appeals, be accessed by the CAD for access management purposes on defined roadways in the Township.